 The Hebrew writing on headband worn by Mel Brooks on the movie poster should translate to "Kosher for Passover", but it has a (deliberate) mistake: the first letters were switched, which translates it to something like "Posher for Kassover".
 The huge coin on the poster is inscribed "Hi!
 I'm Mel, Trust Me!"

-After writing his first two feature films on his own, Mel Brooks was nostalgic for the collaborative group writing style of his days on Your Show of Shows (1950), so he employed four other writers to work with.
-According to co-writer Andrew Bergman, who wrote the treatment on which the film is based, almost all of the scenes include some contribution from the five writers.
+After writing his first two feature films on his own, Mel Brooks was nostalgic for the collaborative group writing style of his days on Your Show of Shows (1950), so he employed four other writers, with whom to work.
+According to Andrew Bergman, who wrote the treatment on which the film is based, almost all of the scenes include some contribution from the five writers.

-The character of "Gabby Johnson" is a tribute to George 'Gabby' Hayes, who some film historians have dubbed "The Ultimate Sidekick".
-Hayes appeared in almost 200 films, nearly all westerns, including many early John Wayne films, and played sidekick to such western stars as Roy Rogers and Gene Autry.
+The character of "Gabby Johnson" is a tribute to George "Gabby" Hayes, who some film historians have dubbed "The Ultimate Sidekick".
+Hayes appeared in almost two hundred films, nearly all westerns, including many early John Wayne films, and played sidekick to such western stars as Roy Rogers and Gene Autry.

-Gene Wilder was originally offered the role of Hedley Lamarr but didn't feel right for it, and told Mel Brooks that he wanted The Waco Kid instead.
-However, Brooks wanted someone older for The Waco Kid, someone like Dan Dailey.
-Dailey was originally considered for the role of the Waco Kid, but poor health and declining eyesight forced him to decline.
+Gene Wilder was originally offered the role of Hedley Lamarr, but didn't feel right for it, and told Mel Brooks that he wanted Jim, The Waco Kid instead.
+However, Brooks wanted someone older for Jim, The Waco Kid, someone like Dan Dailey.
+Dailey was originally considered for the role of Jim, The Waco Kid, but poor health and declining eyesight forced him to decline.

-Though credited on screen as "Gum Chewer", Don Megowan actually played a different role in the film: he was the man who Madeline Kahn pushed into the audience after he lurched drunkenly toward her while she was on stage.
+Though credited on-screen as "Gum Chewer", Don Megowan played a different role in the film.
+He was the man who Madeline Kahn pushed into the audience after he lurched drunkenly toward her while she was on stage.

 The movie poster shows Mel Brooks in his role as an Indian chief.
 On the headband of his feathered headdress are Hebrew characters that spell out "Posher l'Kesach."
 This is a deliberate spoonerism of the actual Hebrew phrase "Kosher l'Pesach," which means "Kosher for Passover", so it would read something like Posher for Kassover.